A class of functional identities associated to curves over finite fields: Pellarin zeta functions

-\end{Def} In this section, we first define the rational approximations $\{\zeta_{I,m}\}$ of $\zeta_I$ and compute their divisors, in analogy to what already done by Chung, Ngo Dac and Pellarin in the case $I=A$ (see \cite{Pellarin2021}[Lemma 2.1]).
-Afterwards, we use Proposition \ref{convergence of functions and divisors} to prove a functional identity regarding $\zeta_I$ in the shape of an infinite product, i.e. the partial version of Theorem \ref{functional identity}.
+\end{Def} In this section, we first define the rational approximations $\{\zeta_{I,m}\}$ of $\zeta_I$ and compute their divisors, in analogy to what was already done by Chung, Ngo Dac and Pellarin in the case $I=A$ (see \cite{Pellarin2021}[Lemma 2.1]).
+Afterwards, we use Proposition \ref{convergence of functions and divisors} to prove a functional identity regarding $\zeta_I$ in the shape of an infinite product, i.e. Theorem \ref{functional identity weak}.

-The complete version of the theorem, stated in the introduction, is be proven at the end of Section \ref{section duality}.
+A stronger version of this result (Theorem \ref{functional identity}, stated in the introduction) is proven at the end of Section \ref{section duality}.